Can I get a complimentary cosmetic dental consultation?

-A fixed bridge, usually made of porcelain fused to gold/metal or all porcelain, is used to replace missing teeth.
+A fixed bridge, usually made of porcelain-faced gold/metal, is used to replace missing teeth.
 A bridge helps to create a normal bite, prevent stress on the dental arch, prevent the drifting and tilt of adjacent teeth, inhibit decay in difficult areas, and slow the onset of periodontal disease.
 Bridges are composed of abutments (the sound teeth on either side acting as supports) and the span (a framework attached to the abutments with artificial teeth attached to that framework).
 This is one of our areas of expertise at Paradise Dental Group.

 At-home tooth whitening procedures offer patients with stained, discolored, or dull teeth an opportunity to have a whiter, brighter smile.
 Whitening significantly reduces external surface stains caused by food and beverage.
 We can provide you with a professional at-home whitening system which is comfortable and affordable, in conjunction with in-office appointments to monitor progress.
 We will take impressions of your mouth to prepare your custom-fitted trays, and specifically select a whitening program for you.
 The process is then completed in the comfort of your own home.